curityio/dynamic-authenticator-demo/README.md

 ![Authenticator selector](/docs/selector.jpg)

 The authenticator needs a way of determining which configuration to use for the authentication.
 It first collects a username, then calls the configuration API with the domain typed into the username field.
-Type `user@provider1` or `user@provider2` to be redirected to the corresponding provider.
+Type `user1@provider1` or `user2@provider2` to be redirected to the corresponding provider.

 ![Username authenticator](/docs/username.jpg)

 ![Provider 1 login screen](/docs/provider1.jpg)

-At provider1 you can log in with `provider1User/Password1`.
-At provider2 log in with `provider2User/Password1`.
+At provider1 you can log in with `user1/Password1`.
+At provider2 log in with `user2/Password1`.

 After logging in with a provider you will see a Debug Attribute Action screen, where you can study the attributes collected from the respective provider.
-Note that even though `user@providerX` was first used as the subject, the final subject is the one obtained from the provider.
+Note that even though `userX@providerX` was first used as the subject, the final subject is the one obtained from the provider.

 ### Customizing the Look and Feel